kyliepace/stock-price-challenge/README.md

 The DataService layer looks to see if that combination of stock + since/to dates has already been queried and if so, returns the data from redis.
 If it hasn't already been queried, the data is retried from the given api and saved to redis.

 The redis key is built from the required parameters and matches the parameters sent to the stock data api.
 The value is a stringified json of the nested `daily_prices` object returned from the stock api.

+I added an adaptor to transform the stock data into arrays of x and y axis data.

+The GraphService layer is responsible for scaling these arrays of data to the ranges defined by constants, and logging the results as an ASCII line graph.

 ## Reasoning Behind Technical Choices